 Only use pipes, nuts, and tools intended for exclusive use with the unit's designated A2L refrigerant in compliance with national codes (ASHRAE15 or IRC).

 Do not mix air or gas other than the unit's designated A2L refrigerant in the refrigerant system.
-If air enters the refrigerant system, an excessively high pressure results, which may cause equipment damage or injury.

 Do not use means to accelerate the defrosting process or to clean, other than those recommended by the manufacturer.